cytoscape/cytoscape-tutorials/README.md

 If you are going to edit a tutorial and are not already familiar with Reveal.js, you will want to [start with the reveal.js docs](reveal-readme.md) to learn how to setup your development environment and the basics of building content.
 Once you are familiar with reveal, you will want to review the common elements and custom styles available in our repo for Cytoscape tutorials (see Style below).
 Also refer to [our templates](https://cytoscape.github.io/cytoscape-tutorials/contents/#/templates) with example slides and style usage.

+In order to preview your local changes, you can simply open the HTML files in your browser, e.g., using the ```open``` command line function.
+Alternatively, for a live preview that updates in real-time, you can run ```npm start``` from the top directory.
+For npm functionality, you will need to install node.js (https://nodejs.org) and run ```npm install``` the first time (see [full setup](https://github.com/hakimel/reveal.js/blob/master/README.md#full-setup)).

 #### Organization
 The first thing to notice about our repo is the organization.
 From the top level, you will find ```presentations``` and ```protocols```.
 These leverage different CSS styles and different sets of ```modules```.
 ```